python/steering-council/updates/2019-02-15_steering-council-update.md

   Life happens - health, family, work - that may make it necessary for a member to formally step away.
 Let's have a reminder about this in the on-boarding document.
+- Communicate process for requesting a PEP review: File an issue on the python/steering-council repo

 ---